jollyjerr/knowledge/programming/computer-science/algorithms/approximation/tsp.md

 Eulerian Tours: Every edge exactly once and come back to where you start

 If a vertex has an odd number of edges, then a Eulerian tour is not possible.

+Tour the min span tree using a Eulerian tour and use shortcutting to convert to a TSP tour.

+You end up with a 1.5 factor approximation for the optimum tsp tour.